vcj/2020bn/index.md

 Starting January 1, 2020, I thought it might be a hoot to track how often the Bills were on the front page of the Buffalo News, and what that coverage looked like.
 Because the Bills were always there!
 <img src="images/billschart.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/2020bn/master/images/billschart.jpg', '_blank');" />
 <br>
 Well, not always.
 Not even half the time: of the 366 front pages of 2020, the Bills were on 179 for a shockingly low 48.9%.
 And there was a huge lull in April and May.
 Of course, the Bills being suddenly good at football was not the only thing that happened in 2020.
-There is also an ongoing global pandemic.
+There was also the pandemic.
 <img src="images/bothchart.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/2020bn/master/images/bothchart.jpg', '_blank');" />
 <br>
 Tracking coverage of these two stories shows a fascinating (to me, ymmv) progression of how quickly and completely the virus consumed our lives and our consciousness, from a few stock market related articles to, just a few weeks later, total command of page A1 for months.
 It barely let up for the rest of the year.
-I don’t expect it to let up for a long time.
 <br><br>
 What counts as a story?
 This was subjective.
 A story about former Bill Ryan Fitzpatrick still being appreciated by Bills fans?
 Yes, that counts.
 A story about how the Goo Goo Dolls are dealing with the pandemic?
 That did not.
 Those two stories were actually on the same day, September 20th.
 <img src="images/BN_sept20.JPG?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/2020bn/master/images/BN_sept20.JPG', '_blank');" />